loda-lang/loda-cpp/README.md

 ## Installation

-There are currently no binaries available.
-You need to build it using the `make` tool and a standard C++ compiler.
+To install LODA using binaries, please follow the [official installation instructions](http://loda-lang.org/install/).
+Alternatively, you can also build it from sources.
+You need the `make` tool and a standard C++ compiler.
 It has been tested on Linux and MacOS and does not require any external libraries, but only the `wget`, `gzip` command-line tools.
 To build it, you need to run the following commands:

 ```bash
 git clone git@github.com:loda-lang/loda-cpp.git